Low-lying placenta (placenta praevia): Causes, symptoms, diagnosis, treatment

 - A partial placenta praevia covers part of the cervical opening.

 - A total placenta praevia covers and blocks the cervical opening.

 What causes a placenta praevia?

 The cause of placenta praevia is usually unknown, although it occurs more commonly among women who are older, smoke, have had children before, have had a caesarean section or other surgery on the uterus, or have scars inside the uterus.

 In placenta accreta, the placenta is firmly attached to the uterus.
-In placenta increta, the placenta has grown into the uterus; and in placenta percreta, it has grown through the uterus.
+In placenta increta, the placenta has grown into the uterus.
+In placenta percreta it has grown through the uterus.
 This condition is often first suspected because the woman has both a praevia and a prior caesarean section.
-It can be confirmed by ultrasound, CT scan or MRI, though those tests are not completely reliable.
+It can be confirmed by ultrasound, CT scan, or MRI scan, though those tests are not completely reliable.
 Women with one of these conditions usually require a hysterectomy after delivery of the baby, because the placenta does not separate from the uterus.